SpringTree/coding-guidelines/README.md

 echo "module.exports = { extends: ['@commitlint/config-angular'] }" > commitlint.config.js
 ```

+## Linting

+This tool provides configuration for both eslint and tslint.
+An on push hook is setup to run tslint on your project sources configured in `tsconfig.json`.

 ## Build using CI

 All projects should be built using a CI and should not depend on the build chain of an individual developers laptop.